‘Help me’: Video shows officers jump into river to save woman in sinking car - NewsBreak

 The 18-year-old frantically said to a dispatcher, “Hello, I – I’m in the White River and my car — the doors won’t open.
 I – I don’t know what happened.”

-For nearly six minutes, that dispatcher remained on the line with the woman, trying to keep her calm and learn more information as officers responded to the scene, worked to locate her car and help get her out.Charter boat captain discovers, likely saves lives of 25 migrants adrift at sea off San Diego coast
+For nearly six minutes, that dispatcher remained on the line with the woman, trying to keep her calm and learn more information as officers responded to the scene, worked to locate her car and help get her out.4 hospitalized, 2 airlifted after South Carolina business fire

 The driver, whose family said is a first-year Ball State University student, told dispatch she wasn’t sure what happened and believed she briefly closed her eyes and the next thing she knew she was in the river.